swcarpentry/python-novice-gapminder/episodes/08-data-frames.md

 ## Selection of Individual Values

-Assume Pandas has been imported into your notebook and the Gapminder GDP data for Europe has been loaded:
+Assume pandas has been imported into your notebook and the Gapminder GDP data for Europe has been loaded:

 ```python